What is a Vallecular Cyst?

 Vallecular cysts are usually benign in pathology, and expose no immediate danger from a cancer prospective.
 However, with the passage of time, an increase in the size of the cyst might give the patient more symptoms.

 The treatment for vallecular cyst is surgical.
 This is usually done with the patient under general anesthesia.
 The cyst is visualized using microscopic instruments.
 Smaller cysts could be removed entirely, and larger cysts which are felt to be embedded within the tissues of the tongue, are usually drained and marsupialized (the inside of the cyst is left exposed to the outside area).
 This is a relatively benign procedure, and the patients can go home the same day.
 Most patients resume physical activities immediately, and they may need to refrain from crunchy foods for few days.

-Tags: cyst, ear nose throat, endoscopic surgery, ENT, Isaac Namdar, Isaac Namdar MD, larynx, microscopic excision, New York, new york city, Otolaryngology, Otorhinolaryngology, Vallecular cyst, voice box
+Tagged with: cyst, ear nose throat, endoscopic surgery, ENT, Isaac Namdar, Isaac Namdar MD, larynx, microscopic excision, New York, new york city, Otolaryngology, Otorhinolaryngology, Vallecular cyst, voice box